-- Any resources and constraints of your specific setup that you need on all sites of the Geo cluster (for example, resources for DRBD as described at https://documenta-tion.suse.com/sbp/high-availability/html/SBP-DRBD/index.html - 2 Resources and constraints for boothd (primitives, booth resource group, ticket dependency, additional ordering constraint), see Section 6.1 to Section 6.3. - 6.
-Review your changes with show. - If the configuration is according to your wishes, submit your changes with submit and leave the crm live shell with exit. - 8.
+- 1 Any resources and constraints of your specific setup that you need on all sites of the Geo cluster. - 2 Resources and constraints for boothd (primitives, booth resource group, ticket dependency, additional order constraint), see Section 6.1 to Section 6.3. - 6.
+Review your changes with show. - 7.
+If the configuration is according to your wishes, submit your changes with submit and leave the crm live shell with quit. - 8.
 Export the tagged resources and constraints to a file named exported.cib:

+'''

 crm configure show tag:geo_resources geo_resources > exported.cib

+'''